Materials Science and Engineering

 Curriculum and tracks

-- M1 with common core + 1 area of specialization of the student’s choice (physics/chemistry/mechanics) + 1 internship (2-3 months)
+- M1 with common core + specialization courses at the student’s choice + 1 internship (2-3 months)

 - M2 with 3 possible tracks to choose from:

-Materials of the future - Design and Engineering (MADI) ; Mechanics of Materials for Engineering and Structural Integrity (MAGIS) ; Microfluidics.
+Materials of the future - Design and Engineering (MADI) ; Materials science and Engineering in Paris (MAGIS) ; Microfluidics.

 For more information, see the “Curriculum” tab